 Do you know that only female date tree will bear fruits?
 And one male tree will yield sufficient pollen to pollinate up to 50 female date trees

 4. Date and Religion

-As mentioned earlier, the date palm has religious significance and mentioned in several of Jewish, Christian and Islamic writings.
+As mentioned earlier, the date palm has religious significance and mentioned in several Jewish, Christian and Islamic writings.

 In the Bible, there are 42 references made to the date palm tree.
-Palm Sunday is celebrated in remembrance of Jesus Christ glorious entry into Jerusalem, where Christians greeted Jesus by waving date palm branches and covering the pathway with date leaves.
+Palm Sunday is celebrated in remembrance of Jesus Christ's glorious entry into Jerusalem, where Christians greeted Jesus by waving date palm branches and covering the pathway with date leaves.

 In Islam, date fruit and date palm trees are mentioned in several places in the Quran.
 It is also mentioned more than any other fruit-bearing plant in the Qur’an.
 The Prophet said:

 “Break your fast by eating dates as it is purifying”